aily1407/Ez-Directory/README.md

 Clone or download this github repository
 To clone, open your terminal and enter the following command
    $ git clone https://github.com/kamarulbaharin/Ez-Directory.git

+# License
+This code can be downloaded and copied without any licenses.

 # Screenshot